Benefits for Young People

 • Have a parent who gets Social Security retirement benefits or SSDI.
 If your parent is deceased, you may also qualify.

-Note: You'll get Child's Benefits in any month your parent gets a Social Security disability or retirement benefit.
+You'll get Child's Benefits in any month your parent gets a Social Security disability or retirement benefit.
 You will also get benefits if your parent is deceased and would have qualified for benefits based on his or her work record.
 That means that if your parent is in SSDI's Trial Work Period, you'll keep getting Child's Benefits, but during the Extended Period of Eligibility, you'll only get a Child's Benefit in any month your parent gets an SSDI benefit.
 Make sure to notify Social Security if your family is in this situation.

 You can apply for Child’s Benefits at your local Social Security office, or by calling 1-800-772-1213 or 1-800-325-0778 (TTY).
-If you have questions about this, talk to a benefits planner.
+Learn more about Child's Benefits or talk to a benefits planner.

 Childhood Disability Benefits (only if you are 18 or older)

-If you have a disability, you may be eligible to get money each month through the Childhood Disability Benefits (CDB) program.
+If you have a disability, you may qualify to get money each month through the Childhood Disability Benefits (CDB) program.
+CDB is based on your parent’s work record.

 • Have a parent who gets Social Security retirement benefits or SSDI.
 If your parent is deceased, you may also qualify.

 You don’t automatically get CDB when you turn 18.
-You can apply for it at your local Social Security Office, or by telephone at 1-800-772-1213 or 1-800-325-0778 (TTY).
+You can apply for it at your local Social Security office or by telephone at 1-800-772-1213 or 1-800-325-0778 (TTY).

 If you get CDB, you can also get health coverage through Medicare after a two-year waiting period.